Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

-The fabrication of the proposed trap can be realized using existing microfabrication techniques.
-The most critical elements of the fabrication are creating a planarized surface for the trap electrodes and keeping obstructions that protrude from the trap surface away from the trap.
-To achieve a flat surface that is free of bonding wires that may interfere with trapping lasers, several studies have investigated the use of silicon plug/via technology\cite{Tabakov2015, Mielenz2016, Zhao2021, Li2017}.
-Harnessing CMOS technology in this way allows the freedom to fabricate multilayer structures with both RF and DC electrical access\cite{Blain2021}.
-The tight radial confinements (2.5 MHz) are from three concentric RF (20 MHz, 200 V$_{pp}$) and ground electrodes.
-The loose axial confinement (1 MHz) is from the segmented DC electrodes inside and outside the RF ring electrodes.
-The radius of the ring trap is 3 mm, and the ions are located about 100 $\mu$m above the surface.
-The ring trap consists of 96 segmented electrodes divided into 12 groups (+V, 0, -V, 0) that form 12 trapping sites.
+The ring trap has a radius of 3 mm, with ions situated approximately 50 $\mu$m above the surface.
+The tight radial confinements ($\sim$2.5 MHz) are achieved through three concentric RF (20 MHz, 200 V$_\textrm{pp}$) and ground electrodes, while the loose axial confinement ($\sim$1 MHz) comes from the segmented DC electrodes inside and outside the RF ring electrodes.
+The trap consists of 96 segmented electrodes divided into 12 groups (+V, 0, -V, 0), forming 12 trapping sites.
 The trapping sites and ions inside can be rotated clockwise or counterclockwise by modulating the segmented electrodes sinusoidally.
 Centripetal acceleration provides a rotating electric field that polarizes polar molecules.
-The trap radius and maximum rotating frequency determine the amplitude of the electric field (32 V/cm at 100 kHz).
-A radial magnetic field gradient is applied by a pair of anti-Helmholtz coils concentric to the ring trap.
-When the ions are rotating, they will experience a rotating magnetic field that is parallel or anti-parallel to the electric field in the rotating frame.
-Reversing the coil current can reverse the magnetic field direction.
-Conversely, when the ions are standstill, there is still a non-zero static inward/outward magnetic field that defines the quantization axis for the QLS scheme of the state preparation and detection.
+The maximum amplitude of the electric field (32 V/cm) is determined by the trap radius and maximum rotating frequency (100 kHz).
+A radial magnetic field gradient is applied by a pair of anti-Helmholtz coils concentric to the ring trap (see Supplemental Materials, Fig. S3).
+As the ions rotate, they also experience a rotating magnetic field that is either parallel or anti-parallel to the electric field.
+Reversing the coil current changes the magnetic field direction.
+When the ions are stationary, although the net electric field is zero, a non-zero static inward/outward magnetic field remains, defining the quantization axis for the QLS scheme of state preparation and detection.

+The fabrication of the proposed trap can be achieved using standard microfabrication techniques.
+Key aspects of the fabrication process include creating a planarized surface for the trap electrodes and avoiding obstructions that may protrude from the trap surface.
+To obtain a flat surface devoid of bonding wires that could interfere with lasers and trapped ions, silicon plug/via technology will be utilized~\cite{Tabakov2015, Mielenz2016, Zhao2021, Li2017}.
+Employing CMOS technology in this manner enables the fabrication of multilayer structures with both RF and DC electrical access~\cite{Blain2021}.